What is European car insurance?

 How much does European car insurance cost?

-If you’re travelling for 30 days or under, depending on your policy, you’ll be protected already at no extra cost.
-However if you’ll be away for an extended period of time or you want a more comprehensive level of cover, you’ll likely need to pay a little extra - the amount will vary by insurer.
+If you’re travelling for 30 days or under, depending on your policy, you’ll usually be protected already at no extra cost, but if you’ll be away for an extended period of time or you want a more comprehensive level of cover, you’ll likely need to pay a little extra.

 How to get cheaper European car insurance?